Back to All Blogs

 The use of surgical robotics allows surgeons to perform complex procedures with more control, precision and flexibility than ever before.

 When we think of robots, we might imagine machines that have been developed to replace humans.
 In medicine, this isn’t the case.
 Robotic surgery doesn’t replace the role of the surgeon, it is a way of enhancing their skills.
 A surgeon controls the use of instruments using robotic arms, which are guided via a console.
 Four arms operate simultaneously, one with a camera, two acting as the surgeon’s hands and one to assist.
 The surgeon controls the procedure via a control system, using his hands and feet.
 This controls the robotic arms, which are attached to very precise instruments, allowing the automated surgery to operate through much smaller incisions.
-The camera provides a highly magnified image on a high definition monitor, with a more detailed, 3D image than the naked eye could provide.
+The camera provides a highly magnified image on a high-definition monitor, with a more detailed, 3D images than the naked eye could provide.

 Systems such as the da Vinci Surgical System used at Cleveland Clinic Abu Dhabi have revolutionized the use of robotic surgery.
 Surgeons can perform the most intricate and complex operations in minimally invasive ways.
 And when operations are less invasive, they have fewer complications associated with them.